If you want a campfire when backpacking (and who wouldn’t!), then a decent saw with sharp teeth and a decent blade length is pretty much essential.

 The design of the Gerber Freescape Camp Saw means it to fold up flat without breaking it into separate components, so there’s no worry of lost parts.
 The handle is made from a textured rubber, to ensure a superb grip no matter the conditions.
-You can use a standard 12-inch steel blade as a replacement if required.
+The blade length is 12 inches.

 As backpacking saws go, this has to be the best for a bunch of reasons.
 Its more traditional four-point design means you hold it more like a normal saw than cheaper pocket-knife-style hand saws.
 This makes it more comfortable if you will be sawing for long periods of time — which may be required when out and about.
 The position of the handle makes grip and wrist position easier too, so you’ll experience less wrist strain.